 It’s a twenty-year-long journey that begins in Paris in 1914, as bombs began to fall and mass media began to rise, with composer Maurice Ravel’s Le Tombeau, a swirling piano suite dedicated to friends of Ravel who died in the war.
 We’ll hear George Antheil’s bombastic Ballet Mécanique, which brought an army of plane propellers, sirens, and player pianos into the concert hall.
 Finally, we’re making the great transatlantic jazz connection: how Josephine Baker, Duke Ellington, and others found a new way out of the destruction.

 The war took the lives of notable composers across Europe, including Albéric Magnard, Enrique Granados, and George Butterworth.
 German broadcasting company Deutsche Welle compiled a list of the many injured;

 “Deceptive Cadence”, the NPR classical music blog, collected musical responses to the war from Ravel, Ives, Holst, and others;

 New Yorker music critic Alex Ross details composers of the era—Stravinsky, Satie, Milhaud, and others—in a chapter in his primer to twentieth-century music, The Rest is Noise (a rich audio guide to that chapter is online);

 CBC took on popular and classical music during The First World War, in an exceptional episode of Ideas, with Paul Kennedy;

-Then, if you didn’t catch it last year, WNYC broadcast a special on art in 1913: a “mad, Modernist moment” before the war, with a focus on Stravinsky and Schoenberg;
+If you didn’t catch it last year, WNYC broadcast a special about art in 1913, a “mad, Modernist moment” before the war, with a focus on Stravinsky and Schoenberg;

 Finally, hear BBC’s “World War One: Cradle of Jazz,” a special on the musical evolution of ragtime into jazz during the war.